SchneemannDavid/regression_project/README.md

 #### 4. Does county location affect home value?

-- Ho = Orange county home values <= Ventura or LA County home values
+- Ho = Population Means of the Home Values for Orange county, LA County, and Ventura County are all equal
-- Ha = Orange county home values > Ventura or LA County home values
+- Ha = Population Means of the Home Values for Orange county, LA County, and Ventura County are NOT all equal

 #### 5. Does a higher square footage increase home value?